jeonghwan-kim/wp-skin-book/README.md

 If you want to write with it, you shold follow below steps.

-1. Add new file in wp-admin folder (new filename: search-book-api.php)
+step 1.
+Add new file in wp-admin folder (new filename: search-book-api.php)

 You have to recieve the api key form the daum site.